-To achieve this, PTX100R offers the possibility to add up to 8 cycles with different sine-waves amplitude between the unmodulated carriers and the carriers with modulation applied.
+To achieve this, PTX105R offers the possibility to add up to 8 cycles with different sine-waves amplitude between the unmodulated and modulated carriers.
 This can be independently done for the falling and the rising modulation edge.

 3.4.7.
 Digital Dynamic Power Control (DDPC)